 Airlines can’t take another lockdown.

 The New York Times reports this week how lockdowns across Europe in the early months of the pandemic slashed economic output by about 15 percent.
-Even before non-essential shops closed Monday, the retail sector in Austria was already down 25 percent for the calendar year.
+Even before non-essential shops closed for a brief lockdown, the retail sector in Austria was already down 25 percent for the calendar year.
 If Germany goes into lockdown, it will plunge the continent back into recession, according to Carl B. Weinberg, chief economist at High Frequency Economics, an independent economic research firm based outside of New York City.